 A: “This is gonna be a long trip.”

 Me: “Only if you keep wanting to stop for food when we have perfectly good food in the car…”

 However, I’ve had to loosen up the slack ever since traveling with a dog.
-(Not that the dog’s needs outweigh the boyfriends, but…)
+(Not that the dog’s needs outweigh his, but…)

 Had I created these Magic Rainbow Krispie Bites just a few weeks earlier, I would’ve definitely packed these babies.
 Because I mean, who wouldn’t want these for breakfast?!